HDrizzle/stack_machine/README.md

 ## Bytecode

-Instructions
+# Instructions

-A 1-byte command that controls the computer’s hardware.
+1-byte commands that control the computer’s hardware.
 These may use arguments from the stack.

+Here's the current list of them, but I will likely add more:

 0. Hardware function call
 1. Push following object literal to stack